-Thirty-five (35) tourism enterprises from the island of Ireland have been attending IMEX America in Las Vegas this week.
+Thirty-five (35) tourism enterprises from the island of Ireland are attending IMEX America in Las Vegas this week.

-Now in its sixth year, IMEX (International Meetings and Events Exhibition) America is an important event targeting decision-makers in the lucrative MICE (meetings, incentive, conferences and events) sector.
-More than 3,000 buyers from North America, and elsewhere around the world, have been attending the three-day show – which provided valuable business and networking opportunities for the participating tourism operators from Ireland.
+Now in its seventh year, IMEX (International Meetings and Events Exhibition) America is an important event targeting decision-makers in the lucrative MICE (meetings, incentive, conferences and events) sector.
+More than 3,000 buyers from North America, and elsewhere around the world, are attending the three-day show – which provides valuable business and networking opportunities for the participating tourism operators from Ireland.

 Alison Metcalfe, Tourism Ireland’s Head of North America, said: “IMEX America is an important platform for Tourism Ireland and our partners to showcase the world-class conference, meetings and incentive facilities on offer right around the island of Ireland.
-Overall, business sentiment at the show has been really positive, with interest in Ireland for conferences and incentive travel remaining high and advance business for 2017 looking good.”
+Overall, business sentiment at the show is really positive, with interest in Ireland for conferences and incentive travel remaining high and advance business for 2018 looking good.”

 ‘Meet in Ireland’ is the official MICE (meetings, incentives, conferences and events) brand for the island of Ireland.
 It comprises three tourism authorities – Fáilte Ireland, Tourism Ireland and Tourism Northern Ireland – who work in partnership to promote the island of Ireland as a leading conference and meeting destination.